RoboRoyal/ENPM692-Porj1/README.md

 This writes out each board configuration in the order to get to the end state.
 Each node is writen out as in 'Nodes.txt'

+This program imports the copy library to use the function 'deepcopy' to make deep copies of matrixs.

+This project can be found on GitHub at: https://github.com/RoboRoyal/ENPM692-Porj1